 Takumi Minamino – N/A: Way too late and perhaps the Japanese International could have done a far better job than Origi.
 His talent is clearly under-utilised and under-valued.

 Jürgen Klopp – 3: Shocking Team selection.
-Kept gambling by persisting with youngsters and it was only a matter of time, that a match like today was waiting to happen.
+Kept gambling by persisting with youngsters and it was only a matter of time, that a Match like today was waiting to happen.

 Everyone would empathize Klopp’s situation that he is forced to deal with the Reds injury crisis but persisting today with Nico Williams that was baffling.
-Klopp is known for utilising his players but today, the responsibility of this loss should be solely on Klopp’s shoulder.

 The Reds are due to play their next match in the Premier League against the hosts Brighton and Hove Albion Football Club (this weekend).